openstatusHQ/vercel-edge-ping/README.md

 ```

 Whenever you change the environment variable, you'll need to rebuild/redeploy the app to included the latest changes.

-### Notifications (optional)

-If set, we will send a message if >50% of the regions of a specific endpoint are failing.
-An endpoint fails, if the response status code **doesn't start with `2` or `3`**.

-Notifications to the different services will be send only if the environment variables are set.

-#### Slack Webhook

-If you want to get notified whenever an endpoint is not healthy, add the `SLACK_WEBHOOK_URL` to your environment variables.

-To create a webhook for a specific channel you'd like to post the messages to, [follow the guide](https://api.slack.com/messaging/webhooks).

-#### Discord Webhook

-If you want to get notified whenever an endpoint is not healthy, add the `DISCORD_WEBHOOK_URL` to your environment variables.

-To create a webhook for a specific channel you'd like to post the messages to, [follow the guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

-#### Campsite Post

-If you want to get notified whenever an endpoint is not healthy, add the `CAMPSITE_API_KEY` and `CAMPSITE_CHANNEL_ID` to your environment variables.

-To create an API key, [follow the docs](https://developers.campsite.com/api-reference/introduction).
-You will need to connect your integration to a channel and copy the channel id as well.

 ### vercel.json